 description: |

-Use when starting a new CodeRabbit integration, testing your setup,
+Use when starting with CodeRabbit, testing your setup,

 Trigger with phrases like "coderabbit hello world", "coderabbit example",